ZixuanKe/CAT/README.md

 # CAT (Continual learning with forgetting Avoidance and knowledge Transfer)

-This repository contains the code for our  NeuIPS 2020 Paper **"Continual Learning of a Mixed Sequence of Similar and Dissimilar Tasks"** by Zixuan Ke, Bing Liu and Xingchang Huang.
+This repository contains the code for our  NeurIPS 2020 Paper **"Continual Learning of a Mixed Sequence of Similar and Dissimilar Tasks"** by Zixuan Ke, Bing Liu and Xingchang Huang.

 ## Files